ProTubeVR/ForceTubeVR-Unity-Package/Example Project/ForceTubeVRExample/Assets/Plugins/HowForcetubeWork.txt

 Use it to get battery value of the connected ForceTubeVR You will obtain an unsigned byte, representing the percent of battery, so it's a value between 0 and 100.
+This function is obsolete because it always give the battery level from the first ForceTubeVR used.
+Now this plugin can manage more than one ForceTubeVR, it can be source of problems.